hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

 ```

 To exclude certain hosts from being accessed through the proxy (for instance, an internal VCS service), you will be
-provided a place on the Settings page to enter in these exclusions.
+provided a place on the Settings page available on port 8800 under `/settings` to enter in these exclusions.

 #### Reconfiguring the Proxy

-If you wish to change the proxy settings after an install has been done, you can do so on the Console Settings page, accessed from
-the dashboard on port 8800.
+To change the proxy settings after installation, use the Console settings page, accessed from the dashboard on port 8800 under `/console/settings`.

 ![PTFE Console Settings](./assets/ptfe-console-settings.png)